Ki Federation of Great Britain

 How do I make contact with a teacher?
 Aikido FAQs

-You can phone or email the teacher using the contact details on the club directory on this website.
-Some clubs may also have a page on Facebook, Twitter, Google+, etc. If you decide to first go directly to a class, please arrive before the class starts, so that the teacher has a chance to talk to you.
+You can phone or email the teacher using the contact details on their club page.
+Some clubs may also have a page on Facebook, Twitter, Instagram, etc. If you decide to first go directly to a class, please arrive before the class starts, so that the teacher has a chance to talk to you.

 I am not very fit - can I still practise?